Premium vs Budget Insurance: How Not to Get Ripped Off in 2026

 Final Ultimatum (Use Carefully)

-"I appreciate the offer, but it's still £[X] more than [Competitor].
+"I appreciate the offer, but it's still £[X] more than a competitor.
 Is that truly your best rate?
-If so, I'll need to switch to [Competitor] by [Date] to avoid any coverage gaps."
+If so, I'll need to switch to a competitor by the date to avoid any coverage gaps."

 Why it works: Creates real deadline pressure, shows you're serious about switching, often triggers "final" offers.